Two shot, one other injured in shooting on 72nd Avenue Thursday night

 BATON ROUGE - Three people were injured in a shooting on the 4100 block of 72nd Avenue Thursday night, according to officials.

 According to officials, two people were shot with three total people being injured.
-Officials are on scene with one victim, another is currently being transported in stable condition, while another person is being treated for a cut.
+Officials were scene with one victim, another was being transported in stable condition, while another person was being treated for a cut.

 No other information is available at this time.